MoeHus/tarantula/README_INSTALL.md

 The differences are:
 - proxy server used (current procedure is for nginx)
 - current procedure is for advanced users
-- after standard installation you'll need to perform following [additional actions](https://getsatisfaction.com/prove/topics/jira_link) to intgrate with oracle hosted jira.
+- after standard installation you will need to perform following [additional actions](https://getsatisfaction.com/prove/topics/jira_link) to intgrate with oracle hosted jira.

 ## Installation process